djbob0/Data-Science-Minor/README.md

 ## 2.2 First Steps With our Data
 Writing a script to get basic information about the data depending on exercises

-- In Local directory and Getting to know

 After I got to know our data through the experiments in Blender, where at this point I was only able to load in one file at a time, I decided to read some basic information from the data.
 Instead of only using one file at a time, I wanted to calculate the mean for one axes, the X-axes of the right thorax, for all of the files contained in one given folder.
 Eventhough the mean of a dataframe can easily be calculated with the df.mean() function, I found this exercise really helpful, because it helped me understand the datastructure and it's dimensions.
 Also it got me used to working with classes and functions without getting to complicated for the start.